COVID-19 pandemic in New York (state): Timeline

 On March 15, the third fatality in the state was announced.
 A 79-year-old woman with underlying health issues died, who had been admitted to a New York City hospital.

 On March 16, Clinton County reported its first case, at CVPH Medical Center in Plattsburgh.
 No further information has been revealed about the patient.
 Confirmed cases increased by 4,000 between March 22 and 23, which brought the total number of confirmed cases statewide to nearly 21,000.
 12,305 of these were in New York City.

 On March 24, Cuomo said, "The apex is higher than we thought and the apex is sooner than we thought."
 He warned there was not enough assistance from the federal government and that the state had 25,000 cases and at least 210 deaths.
 211 NYPD officers and civilian employees have tested positive for COVID-19.
 In total, 2,774 NYPD employees, 7.6 percent of the workforce, were sick.
 There were approximately 4,000 positive cases in Westchester County by March 24, and more than 15,000 confirmed cases by April 9.

 On March 26, 2020, Cuomo announced that the state would allow two patients to share one ventilator using a technique he called "splitting," where a second set of tubes would be added to the ventilator.
 COVID-19 patients need ventilators for between 11 and 21 days, while under normal circumstances patients usually only require them for three to four days.
 He also said the state was considering converting anesthesia machines to use as ventilators.
 Between March 25 and March 26, there were 100 deaths statewide, with the number of hospitalized patients increasing by 40 percent in New York City.

 Researchers at Cornell University created an interactive map to visualize the spread of COVID-19 in New York State.

 On January 4, 2021, a confirmed case of a new, more contagious SARS-CoV-2 variant from the United Kingdom was reported in New York.
-The patient is a man in his sixties from Saratoga County in upstate New York, who had no travel history to the United Kingdom.
+The patient was a man in his sixties from Saratoga County in upstate New York, who had no travel history to the United Kingdom.
 As of March 2, 2021, 286 sequences in the B.1.1.7 lineage have been detected in New York.

 On July 22, 2021, 31 out of 550 campers at sleep-away Camp Pontiac in upstate New York tested positive.
 All were under the age of 12, making them too young to receive a COVID-19 vaccine in the United States.